 “Here is one of the great events in our constitutional history, an event fashioned in the midst of a national crisis by a great lawyer-president.
 The mural not only symbolizes that event but proclaims in a noble and patriotic setting the dignity and freedom of all persons, however humble, in a democracy whose ideals of liberty are summed up and protected by the constitution.”

 After earning her law degree in 1951, Vel Phillips went on to become the first woman to serve on Milwaukee’s Common Council, the first woman judge in Milwaukee County and the first African American judge in Wisconsin.
 She campaigned nationally for civil rights, waging a historic fair housing battle in Milwaukee.
+In 1978, she was the first woman and first African American to be elected as Wisconsin’s secretary of state.
 When Phillips died in 2018 at 95, she was eulogized in newspapers around the nation, including this New York Times obituary.

 John Ritchie, UW Law dean from 1953 to 1957, also led the law schools of Washington University in St. Louis and Northwestern University.